 Now sharp, strong, especially explosive waves can damage, and even kill these cells, instantly and permanently.
 Those are precisely the characteristics of gunshots—and their blast magnifies the strength of the noise itself by 1,000 times.
 The minimum auditory intensity of gunshots (.22 caliber) happens to be ~120 dB, which is the floor for immediate damage.

-We now have an excellent chance to stop this true epidemic in the Hearing Protection Act (H.R.367 & S.59).
+Although there have been some major developments in products designed to help those with hearing loss, such as tv ears which create a direct connection between the wearer and their digital devices, action still needs to be taken against this preventable cause of injury.
+Luckily, we now have an excellent chance to stop this true epidemic in the Hearing Protection Act (H.R.367 & S.59).
 It is now part of the SHARE (Sportsmen’s Heritage And Recreational Enhancement) Act which is currently working its way through the House of Representatives.

 SHARE has a number of provisions that are very + for gun owners, but the HPA is the piece that is critical to our health.

 The HPA will remove suppressors from compliance with the 1934 National Firearms Act, which is best known for restricting machine gun availability.
 That will end having to ask the ATF for permission, having to pay a $200 tax, and waiting up to a year to obtain your suppressor.

 Just a NICS check, as for any commercial firearm purchase, will be necessary.
 And if you can’t pass that, you don’t have legal firearms to suppress.

 [Even that really is excessive.
 New Zealand and most European countries allow easier access to suppressors, even though they are stricter about guns.
 We haven’t heard about rampant suppressor crime there, have we?]